nauhpc/pkgtst/README.md

 ```
 pip install .

-# (Optional) Use the `post-install` script to set paths in the configuration file to be subdirectories of the base repo and create expected directories
+# (Optional) Execute the `post-install` script, which:
+# 1. sets paths in the configuration file to be subdirectories of the base repo
+# 2. create needed directories
+# 3. adds PKGTST_ROOT setting to the ./p-env/bin/activate script
+#    - if you don't run the post-install script, you'll still need the
+#      PKGTST_ROOT env var setting (example:
+#      `export PKGTST_ROOT='/scratch/billy/pkgtst-repro/pkgtst'`)

 ./post-install
 ```